Skip to main content

 TYPE K

-Type K is used almost exclusively in Denmark and Greenland.
-(Click here for the full list of all countries that use type K)
+Type K is only used in Denmark and its autonomous territories Greenland and the Faeroe Islands (Click here for the full list of all countries and their respective plugs and sockets.)

 Check out all other plug types used around the world